ZORYA PRIVACY NOTICE

 - Credit reference agencies and other identification agencies so that we can assess your creditworthiness or verify your identity.

-- Organisations who carry out research, analysis and/or data cleansing services.Governmental bodies, regulators, law enforcement agencies, security services, courts/tribunals and insurers including where we are required to do so in order to comply with our legal obligations and the administration of justice.
+- Organizations that carry out research, analysis and/or data cleansing services.Governmental bodies, regulators, law enforcement agencies, security services, courts/tribunals and insurers including where we are required to do so in order to comply with our legal obligations and the administration of justice.

 HOW WE PROTECT YOUR DATA

 Zorya is committed to keeping your personal data safe and secure and so we have numerous security measures in place to protect the loss, misuse and alteration of the information under our control.
 Our security measures include: –

 - encryption of personal data;

 - regular cybersecurity assessments of all service providers who may handle your personal data;

 - regular planning to ensure we are ready to respond to cybersecurity attacks and data security incidents;

 - security controls which protect our IT systems infrastructure and our premises from external attack and unauthorized access;

 - internal policies setting out our data security rules for our personnel; and